 “At the very beginning of Y Combinator, we encourage more ambition,” Sam Altman has noted.
 “The potential of a big, bold impact is critical to attracting people to your mission down the road.
 If you start a company that people won’t get passionate about if it’s successful, you’ll run into problems scaling.”

 Once you can create a solid business plan to be able to execute on higher ambitions, you can get VCs—and talent—more excited.
 Venture-funded startups are chasing huge opportunities where time and cash are the biggest constraints.
 When you find an opportunity, prove an initial model, and need funds to grow, don’t be afraid to plan for more capital.
 This means a bigger round and higher valuation for your startup.

 No matter how much money you raise in your Series A, your post-valuation is usually going to be about five times that.
 If you raise $20 million, it will likely be close to a pre-money $80 million and post-money $100 million valuation.
 When you’re preparing for your Series A, have an ambitious plan, but also be ready with an extra-audacious plan that could change the fortunes of your startup.

-LTSE Equity is a free, fully-featured cap table management tool that helps startups manage and plan equity.
+LTSE Equity is a fully-featured cap table management tool that helps startups manage and plan equity.

-Disclaimer: LTSE is neither a law firm nor provides legal advice.
+Disclaimer: LTSE is neither a law firm nor a provider of legal advice.
 Before making decisions on matters covered by this post, readers should consult their legal adviser.